ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ```
 git clone https://github.com/ATOMScience-org/AMPL.git
 ### The following line is optional.
-If you want to check out a development branch.
+If you want to check out a development branch instead of the default branch (master).
-git checkout 1.6.1                    # checkout a dev branch, 1.6.1 for example
+git checkout 1.6.1                    # (optional) checkout a dev branch, 1.6.1 for example
 cd AMPL/docker                        # Dockerfile is in AMPL/docker direcotry
 ```